raulmabe/focus/README.md

 Eventually, I had to start studying for my tests so I abandoned the development of this application.

 ## Built with 🛠️

-Below I mention several tools I used to develop this app:

 * [Flutter](https://flutter.dev/) - Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase